Advice and ideas for successful recycling for small businesses

 Even if you need a new bin or bin for your commercial recycled waste, you might have initial objections if there is a charge.
 Many commercial waste disposal companies offer free bins to their clients, so this need not be a problem.
 Like every good company, waste management firms such as ours rely on repeat business that comes from great service, so it’s in our interest to keep your costs down with a free bin.

 Whatever the local requirement, get your staff into the habit of recycling.
-Whether it’s at their workstation, in kitchen areas or shop front, get them into the mind-set that what they are doing is for the good of the company and – in the long run – their jobs.
+Whether it’s at their workstation, in kitchen areas or shop front, get them into the mindset that what they are doing is for the good of the company and – in the long run – their jobs.

-You might want to try some simple strategies in the work place if you’re finding it difficult to get going.
+You might want to try some simple strategies in the workplace if you’re finding it difficult to get going.

 • Set targets: Setting a company target for recycling will help enthuse your staff.
 While there are obvious boardroom targets to set up (with the aim of bringing down your total landfill tax and waste collection charges) which go toward helping your company’s bottom line, targets also give employees something to work toward.
 Setting a competition with the stated target of reducing waste and increasing recycling might also increase work rate and turnover into the bargain, especially if there are bonuses or prizes at the end of it.

 • Be open to new ideas: Every company is different with its own different needs and processes.
 As a business leader, you’re probably always ready to listen to a new idea if it helps you make more money or save staff time.
 The same goes with your waste management.
 It’s easy for these duties to take over and take up far too much time and effort, so be on the lookout for ways of doing it better, or listen to staff suggestions to make the process more efficient.
 Reward – we need not tell you – is a great motivator.
 Even simple things like flattening boxes the moment they’re empty and squirreling them away to the waste storage area save time and effort.
-The same goes for processes involving kitchen waste if you’re in food service – you’ll pretty soon have a way of working that makes ideal use of your staff and kitchen layout that works for you and removes waste for recycling or processing without effort and without addition staff cost.
+The same goes for processes involving kitchen waste if you’re in food service – you’ll pretty soon have a way of working that makes ideal use of your staff and kitchen layout that works for you and removes waste for recycling or processing without effort and without additional staff cost.

 • Team up with neighbouring businesses: You’re not in this alone.
 Whether you operate on a shopping street, in an industrial estate, or in offices, all your neighbouring businesses are doing the same as you with their waste management.
 If you’re in a chamber of commerce or another business community, speak to other bosses and find out how they’re doing it.
-Speak to your neighbouring companies to see if they’re doing something better than you (or tell them if they could do their job better).
+Speak to your neighboring companies to see if they’re doing something better than you (or tell them if they could do their job better).
 Ideas drive business, and the idea of recycling is one that can save money for every company in this country.

 As you’ve seen from this section, there’s a lot you can do, but it’s all a matter of stepping back and discovering minor changes in behaviour that can have big benefits.